hazelcast/hazelcast-docker/hazelcast-openshift-rhel/README.md

 Please beware that, in order to login registry, and execute push command `<your-ocp-user>` should have proper rights.

- During ```login``` you will probably get SSL handshake error, if you do please add your route to docker insecure registry list.
+ During ```login``` you will probably get SSL handshake error, if you do please add your route to docker insecure registry list or read OCP documentation regarding [exposing private registry](https://docs.openshift.com/container-platform/3.5/install_config/registry/securing_and_exposing_registry.html).

-After successful, login you may continue with ```taging``` your image with below sample command.
+After successful login, you may continue with ```taging``` your image with below sample command.
  ```
  docker tag <your-image-name>:<version> <route-to-registry>\<your-namespace>\<your-image-name>:<version>
   ```